brose7561/PatternAnalysis-2025/recognition/3D-imporvedUNet-Prostate-47437870 /README.md

 **Full-data cluster run (10 epochs) — qualitative convergence:**
 ![](pictures/full_data_10_epochs.gif)

-In the end i returned to the orrigional batchnorm, combo and trained against the full dataset.note the outline segmentation is worse.
+In the end i returned to the orrigional batchnorm, combo and trained against the full dataset.

-# Training
+# Training Results

 > **Why 10 epochs?** The task requires **DSC ≥ 0.70** across foreground classes.
-Training substantially longer is a great project extionsion, but would waste resourses in the context of this projects requirments.
+Training substantially longer is a great project extension, but would waste resourses in the context of this projects requirments.

 **Dice values:**
 ![](pictures/final_training_dice.png)

-**Dice curve:**
+**Dice Curve:**
 ![](pictures/dice.png)

-**Loss Curves:**
+**Loss Curve:**
 ![](pictures/loss.png)

 ---